Minh-Ha-Quang/minh-ha-quang.github.io/index.md

 ### About me

 My current research interests focus on machine learning and statistical methodologies using theories and techniques from Functional Analysis and related mathematical fields.
-In particular, I have been working on theories and methods involving reproducing kernel Hilbert spaces (RKHS), Riemannian geometry, Matrix and Operator Theory, Information Geometry, and Optimal Transport, especially in the Infinite-Dimensional setting.
+In particular, I have been working on theories and methods involving _reproducing kernel Hilbert spaces (RKHS)_, _Riemannian geometry_, _Matrix and Operator Theory_, _Information Geometry_, and _Optimal Transport_, especially in the _Infinite-Dimensional_ setting.

 I received my PhD in mathematics from Brown University (Providence, RI, USA) and wrote my dissertation under the supervision of Stephen Smale.
 Before joining RIKEN, I was a researcher at the Pattern Analysis and Computer Vision group at the Italian Institute of Technology (Istituto Italiano di Tecnologia) in Genoa (Genova), Italy.
+Prior to Italy, I was a postdoctoral researcher at the University of Vienna, Austria, and the Humboldt University of Berlin, Germany.

 ### Open positions at RIKEN-AIP